glennblock/splunk-add-on-for-socketio/README.md

 This mod input spins up a socket.io server on the specified port.
 Whenever messages are received of type 'event', then it extracts the message and creates an `Event` which is then written back to Splunk.

-## Configuring Socket.IO, adding Auth etc.
+## Configuring Socket.IO: Transports, Auth etc.

 All code for configuring Socket.IO exists in the `app/socketioInput.js` file in the `streamEvents` function.
 You can easily modify the code to enable Auth or plug in your own middleware.